uccasco/FiniteFields/README.md

 Implementation of finite field methods in LAMMPS.
 The tagging systems is as follows:

-tag = 03Mar2020; should be compatible with stable 03Mar2020 version of LAMMPS tag = 29Oct2020; should be compatible with stable 29Oct2020 version of LAMMPS
+tag = 03Mar2020; should be compatible with stable 03Mar2020 version of LAMMPS<br>
+tag = 29Oct2020; should be compatible with stable 29Oct2020 version of LAMMPS

 Source files in the master branch should be compatible with the